tpoechtrager/osxcross/README.md

   * 32 bit:  `o32-gcc test.cpp -O3 -o test`  OR   `i386-apple-darwinXX-gcc test.cpp -O3 -o test`
   * 64 bit:  `o64-gcc test.cpp -O3 -o test`   OR   `x86_64-apple-darwinXX-gcc test.cpp -O3 -o test`

-XX= the target version, you can find it out by running  `osxcross-conf`  and then see TARGET.
+XX= the target version, you can find it out by running  `osxcross-conf`  and then see `TARGET`.

 You can use the shorting `o32-...` or `i386-apple-darwin...` what ever you like more.